Stock Checker

 Ensuring you have enough space for a permanent sim rig is important.
 And if you are limited on space, this will affect your buying decision.
 You could instead opt for a smaller all-in-one sim rig or a collapsable wheel stand.

-Read our best sim racing wheel stand guide here!
+Read our best sim racing wheel stand guide for our top wheel stand recommendations.

 You will also need to factor in where your sim rig will be positioned in your room, and how you will mount your TV or monitor.
 Unless you’re using a VR headset, you will need your sim rig in front of a screen.
 This could be in front of a TV mounted on the wall or tucked under your desk.

-However, most sim racing rigs are heavy and cumbersome to move around.
+However, most sim racing rigs can be cumbersome to move around.
 So you will want to look for somewhere rather permanent to position your sim rig that has a screen directly in front.
 Many sim rigs do have mounting points for screens which is the ideal solution, but again, this will take up even more space!

 Aluminium profile sim rigs and sim rigs constructed from a metal tube go about achieving the same result with two completely different methods.
 They are both extremely strong and sturdy styles of construction and will allow you to mount the best direct drive sim racing wheels and best sim pedals to them.